dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/from-source.md

 This will install `dbt-core` and `dbt-postgres`.
 To install in editable mode (includes your local changes as you make them), use `pip install -e editable-requirements.txt` instead.

-### Plugin
+### Installing adapter plugins

-To install an adapter plugin from source, first locate its repository.
+To install an adapter plugin from source, you will need to first locate its source repository.
 For instance, the `dbt-redshift` adapter is located at https://github.com/dbt-labs/dbt-redshift.git, so I can clone it and install from there:

 ```shell
 git clone https://github.com/dbt-labs/dbt-redshift.git